pwsafe/pwsafe/README.MAC.DEVELOPERS.txt

 =====

 I've only tried building with Xcode 3.2.x that ships with Snow Leopard, not Xcode 4.
-You can try building with Xcode 4, but some targets require gcc/g++ 4.0 and 10.4 headers/libs.
+You can try building with Xcode 4, but some targets require gcc/g++ 4.0 and 10.4u sdk.
 If you don't have those, try building some of the other targets (see below).

 wxWidgets
 ========

 Unless you want a 64-bit build of pwsafe, use the latest stable 2.8 release of pwsafe.
-64-bit builds require 2.9 release of wxWidgets.
-Beware that 2.9 is still under development and is not very stable (in my experience, as compared to 2.8)
+64-bit builds require 2.9 release of wxWidgets which is still under development and isn't very stable (in my experience, as compared to 2.8).

 Also note that Mac OS X ships with some version of wxWidgets (2.8.8 on Snow Leopard), but only the debug binaries.
 We haven't tried building with Apple's